Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Symmetry Finder (SF) and a status summary of the SF symmetries

+\item Sixteen symmetries of the 1-3 state exchange type in the helio-perturbation theory~\cite{Minakata:2021goi}.\footnote{ The terminology ``1-3 exchange symmetry'' is a symbolic one.
+In the normal (inverted) mass ordering $\lambda_{3} > \lambda_{2}$ ($\lambda_{1} > \lambda_{3}$) are the two eigenvalues which have the level crossing~\cite{Minakata:2015gra}.
+In refs.~\cite{Minakata:2021goi,Minakata:2015gra}, the unified notation for the level crossing states $\nu_{-}$ and $\nu_{+}$ is introduced, which is valid for the both mass orderings. }

-\end{itemize} As expected from the above discussion expecting enriched symmetry in matter, we have obtained quite a large numbers of the symmetries.
-The SRP and DMP symmetries, which are to be discussed in section~\ref{sec:comparative}, are summarized in Table~\ref{tab:SRP-symmetry} and Table~\ref{tab:DMP-symmetry}, respectively.
+\end{itemize} In agreement with the aforementioned expectation for enriched symmetry in matter, we have obtained quite a large number of the Rep symmetries.
+Among them, the SRP and DMP symmetries will be discussed and summarized in Table~\ref{tab:SRP-symmetry} and Table~\ref{tab:DMP-symmetry}, respectively, in section~\ref{sec:comparative}.

-Though our discussion does not reach the point, we just mention the important characteristics of the SF symmetries.
-One can prove that the SF symmetry is a Hamiltonian symmetry.
-That is, the flavor basis Hamiltonian is kept invariant under the symmetry transformations, which means that~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua}: \begin{itemize}
+We just mention the important characteristics of the SF symmetries, see refs.~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua} for details.
+That is, one can prove that the SF symmetry is a Hamiltonian symmetry, which means that the flavor basis Hamiltonian is kept invariant up to the rephasing factor (which does not affect the observables) under the symmetry transformations.
+It implies: \begin{itemize}

-\item The symmetry holds to all orders in perturbation theory, even though our SF treatment is valid only to first order.
-At the same time, the uniform matter-density approximation used in our SF formulation is overcome after we know that it is the Hamiltonian symmetry.
+\item The symmetry holds to all orders in perturbation theory, even though our SF treatment itself is valid only to the first order.
+At the same time, the Hamiltonian proof ensures that the symmetry holds even in a varying matter-density environment.

 \end{itemize}